idvorkin/idvorkin.github.io/_d/2016-2-11-Insomnia.md

 - I take prescription sleeping pills (aka Ambien/Lunesta/Sonata).
 - I force myself out of bed at wake up time - even if I didn't get enough sleep.
 - I do not drink caffeine or nap.
 The best path to fall asleep on time (or even early) is sleep exhaustion

+## Sleep

+_TODO: Make this it's own post_

+[Bryan Johnson](/blueprint) says sleep is like life on easy mode.
+He has lots to say on this, and it gets technical, and I think I agree:

+{%include youtube.html src="Qt-2UYS-qNc?start=77s2s" %}

+### Bed Heater/Cooler - Eight Sleep

+Ok, I used to use a mattress pad warmer, it was glorious.
+The sleep 8 is like that but cooler!
+Pun intended, it's able to both heat and cool your bed.
+Basically a heat pump w/radiator.
+It also adjusts as you sleep so you go to bed warm (who wants a cold bed), cools you through the evening, then cooks you to get you out of bed in the morning.
+Super expensive, but probably worht it given it's a lifetime investment in yoru sleep.
+Humoursly - cooking is the best alarm clock.

+### Consistent bed time

+### Caffiene

+### Alcohol

 Sleep well.